Breo Ellipta

 Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, diabetes, any kind of infection (including tuberculosis or herpes infection of the eye), eye problems (including cataracts or glaucoma), heart or blood vessel disease, high blood pressure, heart rhythm problems, osteoporosis, seizures, thyroid problems, or a weak immune system.
 Tell your doctor if you have ever been exposed to chickenpox or measles.

-This medicine may cause the following problems:Increased risk of asthma-related hospital stays, intubations, and deathIncreased risk of infection, including fungus infection in the mouth (thrush)Increased risk of pneumonia in people who have COPDAdrenal gland problemsIncreased trouble breathing right after use (paradoxical bronchospasm)Heart rhythm problemsLow bone mineral density, which may lead to osteoporosisGlaucoma or cataractsSlow growth in children
+This medicine may cause the following problems:Increased risk of asthma-related hospital stays, intubations, and deathIncreased risk of infection, including fungus infection in the mouth (thrush)Increased risk of pneumonia in people who have COPDAdrenal gland problemsIncreased risk of paradoxical bronchospasm (trouble breathing right after use) and asthma-related deathHeart rhythm problemsLow bone mineral density, which may lead to osteoporosisGlaucoma or cataractsSlowed growth in children

 Do not use this medicine to treat acute attacks.
 You should have another medicine to use for an acute asthma attack or COPD flare-up.
 Tell your doctor right away if your condition gets worse or you need to use your other medicine more often than usual.